 Transfer billing ownership of an Azure subscription

-- Select Transfer billing ownership for the subscription that you want to transfer.
+- Navigate to Subscriptions and the select the one that you want to transfer.

-- Enter the email address of a user who's a billing administrator of the account that will be the new owner for the subscription.
+- On the Transfer billing ownership page, enter the email address of a user that is a billing administrator of the account that will be the new owner for the subscription.

-- If you're transferring your subscription to an account in another Azure AD tenant, select if you want to move the subscription to the new account's tenant.
+- If you're transferring your subscription to an account in another Azure AD tenant, select Move subscription tenant to move the subscription to the new account's tenant.
 For more information, see Transferring subscription to an account in another Azure AD tenant.

 - Select Send transfer request.

 - The user gets an email with instructions to review your transfer request.